-The one thing that’s fabulous about being an equestrian (as much as new brands and fads would like you to forget) is that equestrian style is truly timeless.
+Equestrian style is truly timeless.
 Look back at a 1970’s Ralph Lauren photo.
 The looks are still relevant and familiar.
-Materials may have changed, the color plaid may have changed, but the general look and feel is still the same.
+Materials may have changed but the general look and feel is still the same.

-That’s how your wardrobe should be; classic, timeless, with maybe a few fun pieces thrown in here and there.
+That’s how your wardrobe should be; classic, timeless, with few fun pieces thrown in.
 It does not have to be sinkhole, victim to the latest trend.
-FYI we are NOT saying you shouldn’t get that fun pair of awesome, super techy breeches with the neon piping.
+We aren't saying you shouldn’t get that fun pair of super techy breeches with the neon piping.
 If you want them, get them, we love fun stuff too!
 What we’re merely providing is a guide for the pieces you will need to always feel put together.
 Trust us, we love new stuff too…which is why we conveniently have a site to resell stuff when we don’t love it anymore and buy cool new trends at discounted prices.

 Our first must is a layering sweater.
 Perfect for schooling but also flawless over a show shirt.
 They’re a great middle layer when it’s really cold outside.
 Keep the colors basic and simple.
 You want it to be able to match nearly anything.
 If you’re looking to add a little flair consider getting one with an elbow patch.